practicalli/spacemacs/working-with-projects/managing-buffers.md

 ## Buffer Transient State

-If you want to manage multiple buffers then the buffer transient state is idea, `SPC b .`
+If you want to manage multiple buffers then the buffer transient state is ideal, entered using `SPC b .`

 With a single key you can cycle quickly through all open buffers, forward with `n` or backwards with either `N` or `p`.